microchip-pic-avr-examples/pic16f15244-pwm-led-blink/README.md

 ## Summary
 The 'pic16f15244-pwm-led-blink' code example uses the PIC16F15244 Curiosity Nano Development board to demonstrate how to toggle LED0 using the PWM module.
 LED0 will toggle between 'ON' and 'OFF' states approximately 7 times per second.
-The PWm output is configured to toggle at a 50% duty cycle, which means that during each PWM period, the output toggles equally between its active and inactive states.
+The PWM output is configured to toggle at a 50% duty cycle, which means that during each PWM period, the output toggles equally between its active and inactive states.